 Welcome to the School of Modern Languages, Literatures and Cultures.
-We are renowned for our world-class research and teaching, our welcoming and friendly atmosphere and our exceptionally wide choice of prestigious University of London degree programmes.
+We’re renowned for our world-class teaching and research, our welcoming and friendly atmosphere and our exceptionally wide range of prestigious University of London degree programmes.

 Our students and our degree programmes

 Our students come from around the world to develop critical and communication skills, cross-cultural understanding and foreign language/s proficiency.
 This is made possible by not only exploring the language but also the culture and history of France and Francophone countries, Germany and Austria, Italy, Latin America and Spain.

 We also offer Comparative Literature and Culture (CLC), which covers world literature, film and visual arts with no need for foreign language skills.

 Our students are highly satisfied with our teaching, with the School achieving a 91 per cent overall satisfaction rating in the National Student Survey 2012.